I have people write to me all the time about how much their dogs bark.

 Does your dog go crazy with barking when you come home?

-He so excited to see you, so you make a big fuss because it’s wonderful to be greeted with so much excitement.
+They are so excited to see you, so you make a big fuss because it’s wonderful to be greeted with so much excitement.

 But if you don’t WANT your dog to bark when you come in, you can’t pay attention to them if your dog barks when the door opens.

 This technique for how to stop excessive barking really works.
 But it’s important to note that it takes a GREAT deal of patience and discipline to get there.
-Remember – YOU are in charge, not your dog.
+Remember – YOU are in charge, not your pup.